dty717/Donations/README.md

 ## Who Am I?

 How about donating something for my work and all my efforts?
-I'm over 20 years into malware, linux, windows, security and hardening topics, I write everything in my spare free time and try to provide as much useful information for the mass ass possible.
+I'm over 20 years into malware, linux, windows, security and hardening topics, I write everything in my spare free time and try to provide as much useful information for the mass as possible.